 The interactive dialogue may take place in person, by telephone, or by electronic means.
 As part of the interactive dialogue, the Company will communicate openly and in good faith with the individual in a timely manner in order to determine whether and how the Company may be able to provide a reasonable accommodation.
 To the extent necessary and appropriate based on the request, the Company will attempt to explore the existence and feasibility of alternative accommodations, as well as alternate positions for individuals.
-The Company is not required to provide the specific accommodation sought by an individual or specifically address the individual's limitations.
+The Company is not required to provide the specific accommodation sought by an individual, provided the alternatives are reasonable and either meet the specific needs of the individual or specifically address the individual's limitations.
 As part of the interactive dialogue, the Company reserves the right to request supporting documentation, to the maximum extent permitted by applicable law.